obrucheoghene/obrucheoghene/README.md

 ## 👋 Hi there

-I am a seasoned full-stack engineer with 4 years of hands-on experience developing and deploying robust applications using cutting-edge technologies - JavaScript, TypeScript, React, Next.js, Node.js, PHP, Python, and both SQL and NoSQL databases).
+I am a seasoned full-stack engineer with 4 years of hands-on experience developing and deploying robust applications using cutting-edge technologies - JavaScript, TypeScript, React, Next.js, Node.js, PHP, Python, and both SQL and NoSQL databases.

 I am passionate about solving and providing efficient programming solutions to problems.